Dr. Cecilia Kang

-Clarinetist Cecilia Kang joined the music faculty at North Dakota State University as Assistant Professor of Clarinet in 2012.
-During the summers, she serves as the clarinet artist-faculty at Grumo Music Festival in Italy and at Luzerne Music Center in New York.
+Clarinetist Cecilia Kang joined the music faculty at North Dakota State University Challey School of Music as Assistant Professor of Clarinet in 2012.
+She has also served as artist-faculty at Grumo Music Festival in Italy and at Luzerne Music Center in New York during the summers.

-First Prize National Winner of the Canadian Music Competition (2004), and Second Prize Winner of the Montreal Symphony Orchestra Standard Life Competition (2008), Cecilia Kang has been awarded numerous grants from the Canada Council for the Arts, the Alliance for Canadian New Music Projects, the Kingsway Foundation, the University of Michigan’s Rackham Graduate School and the Embassy of the Republic of Korea in Washington, DC.
-Early this year, she has also received the FORWARD Mentorship Grant and the Hendrickson Award from North Dakota State University.
+First Prize National Winner of the Canadian Music Competition and Second Prize Winner of the Montreal Symphony Orchestra Standard Life Competition, Dr. Kang has also received numerous esteemed honors and grants from the Canada Council for the Arts, the Alliance for Canadian New Music Projects, the Kingsway Foundation, and the Embassy of the Republic of Korea in Washington, D.C.

-An avid chamber musician, she has collaborated with the St. Lawrence String Quartet, the Brave New Works Contemporary Ensemble, the Luzerne Chamber Players, and members of the Berlin Philharmonic, the Royal Danish Orchestra, the Los Angeles Philharmonic, the Toronto Symphony Orchestra and the Orpheus Chamber Orchestra.
-She has also been invited to perform at international festivals such as Thy Chamber Music Festival (Denmark), Grumo Music Festival (Italy), IMPULS Contemporary Music Festival (Austria), ONCE MORE Contemporary Music Festival (USA), Luzerne Music Center (USA), Collingwood Music Festival (Canada), and Banff Centre (Canada).
+An avid chamber musician, she has collaborated with the St. Lawrence String Quartet, the Brave New Works Contemporary Ensemble and members of the Berlin Philharmonic, the Royal Danish Orchestra, the Los Angeles Philharmonic, the Toronto Symphony Orchestra and the Orpheus Chamber Orchestra.
+She has also been invited to perform at international festivals such as Thy Chamber Music Festival (Denmark), Grumo Music Festival (Italy), IMPULS Contemporary Music Festival (Austria), ONCE MORE Contemporary Music Festival (USA), Collingwood Music Festival (Canada), and Banff Centre (Canada).
 As an orchestral musician, she has toured across Canada with the National Youth Orchestra of Canada in 2005 and 2006.
-Currently, she performs regularly with the Fargo-Moorhead Symphony Orchestra, the Fargo-Moorhead Opera Orchestra, the Fargo-Moorhead Ballet Company Orchestra and the Greater Grand Forks Symphony Orchestra in North Dakota and the Winnipeg Symphony Orchestra in Canada.
+Since her relocation to Fargo, she has performed with the Fargo-Moorhead Symphony Orchestra, the Fargo-Moorhead Opera, the Greater Grand Forks Symphony Orchestra in North Dakota and the Winnipeg Symphony Orchestra in Canada.
 In summer of 2014, she was invited to serve as Principal Clarinetist in Maestro Lorin Maazel’s Castleton Festival Orchestra in Virginia.